ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/05-open-addressing.md

             i = hashAndProbe(elem)
             table[i] = DELETED

-Things are not exactly as simple as they look here, there are some details that are very important to get right, we will discuss these details later in section 12.XX.
+Things are not exactly as simple as they look here, there are some details that are very important to get right, we will discuss these details later in section @sec:deletion-in-open-addressing.